asm-products/firesize/addon-doc.md

 ## Monitoring & Logging

-FireSize activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].
+Firesize activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].

 ```term
 $ heroku logs -t | grep 'firesize pattern'